 The letter below will be sent to your representatives.
 You will have an opportunity to customize it.

-As your constituent, I am writing to express my deep concern about steps by the Trump administration to turn our public lands over to private commercial interests and environmental polluters and to weaken existing conservation and wildlife protection efforts on these lands.
+As your constituent, I am writing to express my deep concern about steps by Congress and the Trump administration to turn our public lands over to private commercial interests and environmental polluters and to weaken existing conservation and wildlife protection efforts on these lands.

 I also urge you to stop the senseless purge by the Department of the Interior of the dedicated employees who manage our public lands.
 At a time when visitations are at record levels, parks and other public lands are already facing serious staffing shortages, which is compromising essential services such as maintenance, educational programs, and scientific research.